 "That might work."

 Ken Handy hauled hogs for a living and drove all over the country.
 He knew where the Ethiopians hung out, as well as the Chechens, even the Chinese, along with various Baptist cults, Republicans, Star Trek fans, vegans, NASCAR racers, breast feeders, survivalist militia groups, and monasteries for retired clergy.
-Sometimes Ken joked with people that he was like the Internet, except that all his websites were capable of sneezing, farting, and making love (the monasteries, perhaps, an exception to this latter).
+Sometimes Ken joked with people he was like the Internet, except all his websites were capable of sneezing, farting, and making love (the monasteries, perhaps, an exception to this latter).
 Ken had neither a computer nor any idea what the Internet was, but since people smiled and nodded their heads when he said these things, he supposed he was making sense.

 Chuck told June about his meeting with Ken Handy, and June said, "So you're taking this seriously then, Chuck?"

-Chuck had already noticed that June was letting the hair grow out on her legs and under her arms.
-She'd stopped painting her toenails and fingernails, too, so Chuck could tell right away that June was taking it all quite seriously, even if the business with the hair left him a bit confused.
+Chuck had already noticed June was letting the hair grow out on her legs and under her arms.
+She'd stopped painting her toenails and fingernails, too, so Chuck could tell right away, June was taking it all quite seriously, even if the business with the hair left him a bit confused.
 Possibly, she wanted mutual handholds, to grip and be gripped, with hair serving such a purpose (if done gently).

 Maybe, he decided, it was only that June thought she could do this more readily if she became different.